duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/0_5_0_laptop.md

     export IP=$(ifconfig en0 | grep inet | awk '$1=="inet" {print $2}')
     xhost +$IP

+Note: You may also need to add `/usr/X11/bin` to your system path in order for it to find `xhost`.

 These will find your IP and then allow incoming connections to it in order to be able to popup windows from within docker containers.